controlplaneio/simulator/docs/2023-cncf-ctf-walkthroughs/build-a-backdoor/README.md

 ii-management-services   1/1     Running   0          7m51s
 ```

-We can see that the `ii-management-services` pod is running, sneaky Hλ$ħ𝔍Ⱥ¢k it matches the name of the one in the `ii-prod` namespace.
+We can see that the `ii-management-services` pod is running, sneaky Hλ$ħ𝔍Ⱥ¢k!
+It matches the name of the one in the `ii-prod` namespace.
 Let's inspect it and see what we can find.

 ```bash
 root@jumpbox-terminal:~# kubectl get pods ii-management-services -n ii-pord -oyaml